Best Practices for Kubernetes Namespaces

 Leverage Role-Based Access Control

-Kubernetes offers the ability to enforce role-based access control (RBAC) authorization as a means of controlling which users can access resources.
+Kubernetes offers the ability to enforce role-based access control (RBAC) authorisation as a means of controlling which users can access resources.
 RBAC can work with either the ClusterRole resource type, which is scoped to the entire cluster, or the Role resource type, which is scoped to a specific namespace.
 This means that you can limit the resources a user is allowed to access, either globally or within a particular namespace.

 Because you can issue cluster-wide roles, you can restrict who is allowed to create new namespaces, among other resources.
 This helps you avoid a namespace “explosion” in which self-servicing users create resources in an uncontrolled fashion, making it harder for you to administer the cluster.